S4 method for class 'sf'

 xmap

-cross mapping prediction results
+cross mapping results

 varname